-Category 5p: Impairment occurs on a segment presumptively designated for Class A1 primary contact recreation use or Class B(WW-1) aquatic life use.
-Due to changes in the lowa Water Quality Standards that became effective in March 2006, all perennially-flowing streams and intermittent streams with perennial pools are presumed to be capable of supporting the highest level of primary contact recreation use (Class A1) and the highest level of aquatic life use [Class B(WW-1)].
-These changes to the lowa Water Quality Standards were approved by U.S. EPA in February 2008.
-Under this approach to stream classification, the Class A1 (primary contact recreation) use is presumptively applied to all of lowa's perennial rivers and streams and to intermittent streams with perennial pools, and the Class B(WW-1) aquatic life use is similarly applied to all of Iowa's perennial rivers and streams and intermittent streams with perennial pools unless the water is already designated for Class B(WW-2) or Class B(WW-3) uses in Iowa's Surface Water Classification.
-A "use attainability analysis" or UAA must be conducted, including field investigations, to determine whether a presumptivelyapplied use is, in fact, the appropriate designated use for the stream segment in question.
-Until the time when a UAA has been conducted and the appropriate designated uses have been applied and approved by U.S. EPA, any impairments on presumptively-designated lowa streams will be placed in IR Category 5p.
-Note: The upstream and downstream boundaries for most stream/river segments in Iowa's 305(b) assessment database (ADBNet) are not consistent with results of Iowa DNR-proposed and EPA-approved changes in designated uses based on results of the UAA process as reflected in Iowa's Surface Water Classification.
+Category 5p: Impairment occurs on a segment presumptively designated for Class A1 primary contact recreation use or Class BWW1 aquatic life use.
+Due to changes in the lowa Water Quality Standards that became effective in March 2006, all perennially-flowing streams and intermittent streams with perennial pools are presumed to be capable of supporting the highest level of primary contact recreation use (Class A1) and the highest level of aquatic life use (Class BWW1).
+These changes to the Iowa Water Quality Standards were approved by the EPA in February 2008.
+Under this approach to stream classification, the Class A1 (primary contact recreation) use is presumptively applied to all of Iowa's perennial rivers and streams and to intermittent streams with perennial pools, and the Class BWW1 aquatic life use is similarly applied to all of Iowa's perennial rivers and streams and intermittent streams with perennial pools unless the water is already designated for Class BWW2 or Class BWW3 uses in Iowa's Surface Water Classification.
+A "use attainability analysis" (UAA) must be conducted, including field investigations, to determine whether a presumptively-applied use is, in fact, the appropriate designated use for the stream segment in question.
+Until the time when a UAA has been conducted and the appropriate designated uses have been applied and approved by EPA, any impairments on presumptivelydesignated lowa streams will be placed in IR Category 5p.
+Note: The upstream and downstream boundaries for most stream/river segments in Iowa's IR assessment database (ADBNet) are not consistent with results of Iowa DNR-proposed and EPA-approved changes in designated uses based on results of the UAA process as reflected in Iowa's Surface Water Classification.

-According to U.S. EPA's 2005 guidance, the Section 303(d) list is composed of segments included in IR Category 5 of the Integrated Report which includes those segments for which a TMDL needs to be developed.
+According to EPA's 2005 guidance, the Section 303(d) list is composed of segments included in IR Category 5 of the Integrated Report which includes those segments for which a TMDL needs to be developed.
 This list includes segments impaired by "pollutants" such as ammonia and indicator bacteria.
 The source of impairment might be from point sources, nonpoint sources, groundwater, or atmospheric deposition.
 Some sources of impairment of lowa segments originate outside of the state.
-Historically, lowa has listed impaired segments regardless of whether the source of pollutant is known and regardless of whether the pollutant source(s) can be legally controlled or acted upon by the State of lowa.
+Historically, lowa has listed impaired segments regardless of whether the source of pollutant is known and regardless of whether the pollutant source(s) can be legally controlled or acted upon by the State of Iowa.
 This methodology is consistent with that history.

-As specified in lowa's credible data law (2001 lowa Code, Section 455B.194, subsection 1), segments where the assessment indicates a potential impairment, but where sufficient and credible data are lacking, will not be included on the state's 303(d) list (IR Category 5).
-According to this methodology, these segments will be included in IR subcategory 3b and placed on the state list of "waters in need of further investigation" as provided for by lowa's credible data legislation.
+As specified in Iowa's credible data law (2001 Iowa Code, Section 455B.194, subsection 1), segments where the assessment indicates a potential impairment, but where sufficient and credible data are lacking, will not be included on the state's 303(d) list (IR Category 5).
+According to this methodology, these segments will be included in IR subcategory 3b and placed on the state list of "waters in need of further investigation" (WINOFI) as provided for by Iowa's credible data legislation.

-Changes in methodology since the 2016 reporting/listing cycle lowa DNR made no changes to the methodology since the 2016 IR cycle.
+Changes in methodology since the 2018 reporting/listing cycle